What's New in 2.2.10

 Preliminary IPv6 Support

-If you have devices with IPv6 addresses, IPv6 is now supported for Airwall Gateways and Linux Airwall Servers.
+If you have devices with IPv6 addresses, IPv6 is now supported for Airwall Gateways and Linux Airwall Linux Agents.
 The control for source NAT is shared for both IPv4 and IPv6.
 Configurations sourcing NAT IPv4 but not IPv6 are not supported.

 Airwall Gatewaysnow support static IPv6 addresses for both the underlay and overlay (some cellular carriers may not support it).
 You also need to assign a static IPv6 address to the Airwall Gateway.